 In the past 12 years, we’ve helped 76 customers and partners complete over 90 successful cloud migrations.
 We did everything from consulting and auditing to building cloud-based solutions from scratch.

 In this post, we’ll share our view on the reasons for moving to the cloud and provide you with a to-do checklist for a successful journey.
-And we’d like to open with a quote from our CEO Oleksii Glib:
+And we’d like to open with a quote from our Founder Oleksii Glib:

 “Growing amounts of data and the need to process it more efficiently are among the top drivers behind transitioning to the cloud.
 However, many business owners still prioritize software in the process of cloud migration.
 In reality, proper data optimization and management practices are just as important.